NReilingh/vimsheet/index.md

 * `U`, `u` - Uppercase/lowercase
 * `J` - Join lines
 * `>`, `<` - Shift right/left by one `'shiftwidth'` (don't forget about `[count]` prefix)

-* `gv` - After doing a command that leaves you in normal mode, return to the same visual mode with the same selection

 ## Registers<a name="registers"></a>